 The Peter J. Stanlis Collection

 Dr. Peter Stanlis, a former Professor of Humanities at Rockford University, studied Robert Frost throughout his career and knew the poet personally.
-Upon his death in 2011, his wife, Eleanor Stanlis, donated his extensive collection on Robert Frost materials to the University Archives for researcher use.
+Upon his death in 2011, his extensive collection on Robert Frost materials was donated to the University Archives for researcher use.